7.0 Office of Housing and Residence Life

 The availability of housing during vacations can be significantly limited.
 Students can’t always assume that it will be available, so it’s vital that they plan ahead and meet all posted deadlines.
 Also, since staffing and services are sharply reduced during these periods, students who display behavioral or emotional difficulties may be refused housing in cases where the College is unable to respond effectively to these issues.

 Students should be reminded that all Residence Life policies are enforced during vacation periods.
 A student/person entering any residence hall during these periods who has not been approved for vacation housing will be considered trespassing and will be subjected to the student conduct process.
-Any vacation resident permitting an unauthorized person (squatter, banned) into his/her room will be removed from vacation housing and subjected to the student conduct process.
+Any vacation resident permitting an unauthorized person (squatter, banned) into their room will be removed from vacation housing and subjected to the student conduct process.